October 1, 2020

 III.
 What Information Is Collected?

 NetSage captures and collects active networking data (for example, latency and throughput from a tool such as perfSONAR) and passive network metadata (for example, SNMP and flow data).
 This data may consist of packet headers in addition to performance data, but will never contain payload data from flows.
-Data sets are de-identified at the source before being stored.
-This data is highly aggregated and does not contain information about traffic flows specific to individual users.
-IRNC participants may choose to release additional data unrelated to NetSage, however that data is not part of this policy.
+Data sets are de-identified before being stored.
+Partner Hosting Site participants may choose to release additional data unrelated to NetSage, however that data is not part of this policy.

 IV.
 Disclosure of Data

 NetSage is the steward of all the network data it collects.
-NetSage, at the direction of the NetSage PI, may share network data under the following circumstances:
+NetSage, at the direction of the NetSage Director, may share network data under the following circumstances:

-NetSage plans to make summaries of de-identified Partner Hosting Site network traffic data public on the NetSage portal (http://portal.netsage.global).
+NetSage plans to make summaries of de-identified Partner Hosting Site network traffic data public on the NetSage portal (for example, http://portal.netsage.global for the NSF-funded international networks).

 V. How Data Is Collected, Retained, and Protected

-All network data is managed under the control of NetSage project members authorized by the NetSage Principal Investigator.
+All de-identified network data is managed under the control of NetSage project members authorized by the NetSage Director.

 NetSage takes appropriate steps to protect collected network data from unauthorized access or disclosure.
 Additionally, NetSage employs industry standard security measures to protect against the disclosure, loss, misuse, and alteration of the information under our control.